How Do I Update the PHP Version on my Site?

-- Select the domain you want to update by checking the box on its left side.
+- Select the domain you want to upgrade by checking the box on its left side.

-- Choose your preferred PHP version from the drop-down, then click Apply.
+- Choose 7.4 or select the newest PHP version from the dropdown, then click Apply.

 - There will be a pop-up in the upper right corner notifying you that the change was successful.